The longest train journey in the EU

 The fastest way to complete the route goes through Madrid, and arrives on a standard gauge train at Madrid Puerta de Atocha–Almudena Grandes, and departs on a broad gauge train from Madrid Atocha-Cercanías (OpenRailwayMap).
 These two stations have separate UIC station codes, although they are in the same building.
 You can find the full list of UIC codes here.

-The only way around this issue is to change instead in Puertollano (OpenRailwayMap) southbound, or in Chamartín (OpenRailwayMap) and Zaragoza-Delicias (OpenRailwayMap) northbound, adding many hours to the total trip.
+The only semi viable ways around this issue is to change instead in Puertollano (OpenRailwayMap) southbound, or in Chamartín (OpenRailwayMap) and Zaragoza-Delicias (OpenRailwayMap) northbound, adding many hours to the total trip.

-Eventually I may submit all of this Guinness World Records for an adjudication, but for the moment my assumption is that walking within the building from Atocha to Atocha-Cercanías is allowed.
+Eventually I may submit all of this Guinness World Records for an adjudication of this point, but for the moment my assumption is that walking within the building from Atocha to Atocha-Cercanías is allowed.

 Route planning